SJ429/PythonWithApi/README.md

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.

-I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, I utilized simple Python library and OpenWeatherMap API
+I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator. https://pypi.python.org/pypi/citipy and https://openweathermap.org/api were used.

 ## Part I - WeatherPy